PrajwalShende/QR-code-generator/README.md

 # QR-code-generator
-This is a QR code generator made using JavaScript, Node Js and Express Js
+This is a QR code generator made using JavaScript, Node Js.
+1. Use the inquirer npm package to get user input.
+2. Use the qr-image npm package to turn the user entered URL into a QR code image.
+3. Create a txt file to save the user input using the native fs node module.